chkpnt/Mensa-KL/README.md

 ## About this project
 Mensa-KL displays the mensa plan on your phone.

-This project has primary educational purposes.
+This project has primarily educational purposes.
 It's used to gather expericence with
 * Entity Framework 7 and SQLite on Windows Phone
 * NUnit, NSubstitute and Moq
 * the services provided by [CloudBees](https://www.cloudbees.com/products/dev)